 While the Commonwealth has the burden to prove beyond a reasonable doubt that you possessed marijuana and knew what it was, the burden has always been on the person accused of the offense to prove that they have a legitimate prescription.
 You should not assume that officers will not issue a ticket or arrest you simply because you claim that you have a valid prescription for THC-A oil.

 While marijuana reform is coming to Virginia, the current state of the criminal law and the enforcement of marijuana cases will not change much with the passage of the “Let Doctors Decide” law.
 Don’t let these medical marijuana changes lull you into thinking that marijuana possession is not treated harshly in Virginia.
 Possession of marijuana in Virginia is still considered a class 1 misdemeanor and can have numerous adverse consequences on your future.
-If you are facing a marijuana charge and need advice on how best to handle your defense, give us a call today.
+If you are facing a marijuana charge and need advice on how best to handle your defense, give our Fairfax marijuana possession lawyers a call today.